Accounting for Unobserved Confounding in Domain Generalization: A Robust Optimization Perspective

 \subsection{Stability of certain optimal solutions}

-A special case may also be considered when the underlying system of variables and the available environments allow for optimal solutions $f\circ\phi_{\lambda \rightarrow \infty}$ and $f\circ\phi_{\lambda = 0}$ to coincide.
-In this case, the learned representation $\phi(x)$ results in a predictor $f$ optimal on average \textit{and} simultaneously with equal gradient in each environment, thus,
+A special case may also be considered when the underlying system of variables and the available environments allow for optimal solutions $f_{\lambda \rightarrow \infty}$ and $f_{\lambda = 0}$ to coincide.
+In this case, the learned representation $\phi(\mathbf x)$ results in a predictor $g$ optimal on average \textit{and} simultaneously with equal gradient in each environment, thus,

 For this representation $\phi$, it follows that optimal solutions $f$ learned on any new dataset sampled from an affine combination of training distributions coincides with this special solution.
-This gives us a sense of reproducibility of learning: if a specific feature is significant for predictions on the whole range of $\lambda$ with the available data then it will likely be significant on new (related) data.
-We explore this further in section \ref{sec_reproducibility}.
+This gives us a sense of \textit{reproducibility of learning} which we will explore in the experimental section \ref{sec_reproducibility}: if a specific feature is significant for predictions on the whole range of $\lambda$ with the available data then it will likely be significant on new (related) data.